EGO-Tech/starbase-ships/rocker/README.md

 Once the asteroid is in place the cargo lock beam should activate itself and the tractor beam will reset.
 If it does not activate for any reason, you can use `Toggle` to active the cargo lock beam manually and it will also reset the tractor beam.

 All these can be done the automated `Load` function.
 Point the center rangefinder at the asteroid you wish to load and activate `Load`.
 This is activate `Approach`, `Scan` and `Beam` as well as smartly activating the `Load` of the right compartment.
 So you can just use `Load` each time and it will load the asteroids to the right compartment in the right order.

+As of version 1.0.2, asteroids can also be loaded faster from the sides, by setting the `Load Position` to the left or right.
+Loading from the right can only load to the back and right back compartments and loading from the left can only load the left back compartment.
+For safety, loading from the sides can only be activated if the cargo compartments on its respective sides are empty.
+Also the ship will not spin to the side when using `Approach` automatically, so this has to be done manually. `Load` can be used once the beam has locked on.

 ### Other Stuff